 In the case of the above example, X-Pod charges $250 for each episode you advertise on and they’re sure it will get at least 10,000 listens (based on its consistent listening audience).

-Any listens delivered above 10,000 are a bonus for the sponsor, and this happens often.
+If the episode delivers more than 10,000 listens, the sponsor gets those added impressions a bonus.
 For instance, an episode’s listens can overdeliver significantly if the podcast books a big name guest.
 This means more exposure for the podcast advertiser at no additional cost.

 (It's also why episodic buys are the best deal, especially if it's a podcast that simulcasts across audio and YouTube.
 Annual deals or "upfronts" also pay off as the year goes on and a podcast audience grows.)